 With every complete motion that the machine makes, the 38-inch fence runs along with it.
 It has the capability of tilting in both ways while making complete halts at angles of 45 and 90 degrees to accommodate the operations of the bevel.
 This is beneficial if you want to make quick cuts at varied angles.

 The only issue about this incredible equipment is that the tension might be a little bit tricky to adjust.
 It is also very heavy.
 However, the two are a trade-off, considering all the other features that make it worth every penny.

 The Delta Power Tools 37-071 6 Inch features a construction that is all business.
-It has been constructed in such a way that ensures that vibrations are minimized.
+It has been constructed in such a way that it ensures that vibrations are minimized.
 The build, unlike the other types made of aluminum, features a cast iron fashioning.
-It runs on a single phase 120V 12Amp motor, which, surprisingly, spins the blades at 10000RPM!
-As if that isn’t enough, this machine features 2 straight blades on the cutter head able to hit 20000 cuts in every minute.
+It runs on a single-phase 120V 12Amp motor, which, surprisingly, spins the blades at 10000RPM!
+As if that isn’t enough, this machine features 2 straight blades on the cutter head able to hit 20000 cuts every minute.

 In comparison to other models available on the market, the Delta Power Tools 37-071 6 Inch benchtop jointer is portable.
 The table is engineered with utmost precision and can handle all types of wood regardless of their hardness.
 It measures 28.5 inches long.
 This means that it can accommodate stocks up to 5 inches long without necessarily offering extra support.

 The aid that the fence provides is very impressive.
 Measuring 22 7/8 inches, the fence can be simply adjusted.
 It is equipped to make two stops at 45 and 90-degree angles.
 At these positions, you get to enjoy the ability to join your pieces together.
 However, the fence might be out of alignment.
 Luckily, you can check this with a speed square and calibrate it correctly.